 Nigeria’s healthcare system has long been plagued by challenges, including brain drain, inadequate funding, and a shortage of medical personnel.
 The tragic accident involving Diasco Vwaere further highlights the urgent need for comprehensive reforms in the healthcare sector.

-The demands of the Nigerian Medical Association are not unfounded; they represent the collective voice of doctors who have faced numerous obstacles while trying to deliver quality healthcare to Nigerians.
+The demands of the Medical Association are not unfounded; they represent the collective voice of doctors who have faced numerous obstacles while trying to deliver quality healthcare tos.
 The lack of accountability for safety issues in medical facilities raises concerns about the commitment of authorities to protect and support healthcare professionals adequately.

 As the nation mourns the loss of Diasco Vwaere, it must also come to terms with the systemic issues that contributed to her tragic death.
 The medical community’s demand for justice and accountability is a call to action for the government to prioritize the well-being of its medical workforce and the citizens they serve.